corentinleberre/create-docsify-plugin/README.md

 You can now access your package on npm with this url 👉 [https://www.npmjs.com/package/my-docsify-plugin](https://www.npmjs.com/package/my-docsify-plugin).

-To use it this package on your website we will use Jsdelivr.com.
-It will act as [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) proxying your npm package enabling your to use this script directly in the browser.
+To use this package on your website we will use Jsdelivr.com.
+It will act as [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) proxying your npm package enabling you to use this script directly in the browser.

 You can get your plugin threw this url 👉 [https://cdn.jsdelivr.net/npm/my-docsify-plugin@version/dist/my-plugin.js](https://cdn.jsdelivr.net/npm/my-docsify-plugin@version/dist/my-plugin.js)